GaspardZeBear/pylogen/README.md

 <br>
 -v : verbosity -vv _vvv ....  <br>
---process PROCESS : number of process (to set in accordance with the expected load and the capacities of the server<br>
 --postpone POSTPONE : postpones the start of the run (permits to shape a load)<br>
 --rampup RAMPUP : time between each process start <br>
---duration DURATION : duration of the process (vs loops).
-Prioritary <br>
---loops LOOPS : how many loops per process<br>
 --lengths LENGTHS : array of lengths (for exemple).
 Loop on length in a loop execution<br>
 --extra EXTRA : parameters for plugins <br>
---pauseloop PAUSELOOP : pause between loops  <br>
 --pauselen PAUSELEN :  pause between lengths<br>
 --summary SUMMARY : time between 2 summary computations <br>
 --outformat OUTFORMAT : csv (short) of anything (long) <br>
 --id ID : an arbitrary ID

 --file FILE : name of scenario file

+### Closed model

+By default, closed model : a predefined number of worker process running cuts is given

+--process PROCESS : number of process (to set in accordance with the expected load and the capacities of the server<br>
+--duration DURATION : duration of the process (vs loops).
+Prioritary <br>
+--loops LOOPS : how many loops per process<br>
+--pauseloop PAUSELOOP : pause between loops  <br>

+### Opened model

+Opened model : a generator generates events at a given frequency.
+These events are processed by workers
+A controller adjusts the number of worker to process as quick as possible

+--openedmodel : use openedmodel
+--controllerDelay : frequency for the controller to adjust number of process --generatorDelay : ?
+--sechedule : schedule : example 30@10,20@15 : during 30 seconds generate 10 runs/second then during 20 seconds 15 runs/second
+--trigger : if more than trigger events in the jobqueue, start a new worker --prefork : number of workers to start before generation begins --decrease : ?

 ### Scenario